Retail

 02

 The question of in which cities and at which locations retailers want – or need – to be present has always been of central relevance for stationary retailers.
-During the COVID 19 pandemic, it has gained lasting urgency.
 The evaluation of individual locations has changed significantly: While B and C locations have become significantly less attractive, flagship locations in A locations are even more fiercely contested.
 What applies across the board, however, varies greatly depending on the city/region: local suppliers and "local heroes" are doing much better than the top dogs in prime locations in some places – but are also falling significantly in others.

-The "location question" is also playing an increasingly important role online: The presence on online marketplaces and e-commerce platforms has clear advantages, but also disadvantages that must be weighed against each other.
+The location issue is also playing an increasingly important role online: The presence on online marketplaces and e-commerce platforms has clear advantages, but also disadvantages that must be weighed against each other.
 Cooperations between traders of stationary origin and online specialists should also be considered and critically examined.

 How large and close-meshed should the branch network (still) be?
 What criteria should be used to evaluate and optimise locations in the future?
 Does the business model favour expansion through partners or will the company rely more on its own brand stores in the future?
 These questions are clearly gaining relevance in the course of the transformation of stores into "places of experience" and are now being viewed from a new angle.